blaster151/fp-3/LAWS.md

   hom-set isomorphism between `C(ℓ-, -)` and `E(j-, r-)`.
 The associated law entries `relativeAdjunction.framing` and `relativeAdjunction.homIso.framing`
   surface structured diagnostics via `RelativeAdjunctionOracles`.
+- `relativeAdjunction.section.partialRightAdjoint` realises Lemma 6.38’s
+  partial right adjoint.
+The analyzer now certifies that the recorded section shares the left leg’s object boundaries, reuses the adjunction’s hom-set bijection, and that both composites ℓ ∘ σ and σ ∘ ℓ collapse to the supplied identity 2-cells, making the triangle identities executable.
 - `relativeAdjunction.unitCounit.presentation` now executes the Lemma 5.5
   boundary checks. `RelativeAdjunctionOracles.unitCounitPresentation` accepts an explicit unit/counit presentation, verifies that the 2-cells reuse the root,